-The purpose of the renovation and addition to the Welch Health Education Building is to add needed classroom and laboratory spaces in support of Monroe County Community College's (MCCC) Registered Nursing, Practical Nursing, Certified Nursing Assistant (CNA), and Respiratory Therapy Programs.
-In addition, the project will add needed classroom and laboratory space to allow for the creation of new programs and forge new partnerships with area healthcare providers.
-The program focus for students in Health Sciences is currently Registered Nursing, Practical Nursing, Certified Nursing Assistant (CNA), Respiratory Therapy, Phlebotomy Technician, Personal Trainer Certification, and health, physical education, and dance.
-The College currently lacks the space to expand Health Sciences programming into high-demand areas identified by our local healthcare providers such as medical assistant, dietary and environmental technology, radiology technologist, physical/occupational therapy assistant, surgical technologist and others.
+The purpose of the renovation and addition to the Welch Health Education Building is to add needed classroom and laboratory spaces in support of Monroe County Community College's (MCCC) Registered Nursing, Practical Nursing, Certified Nursing Assistant (CNA), Respiratory Therapy Programs, as well as, expansion of existing criminal justice programming and execution of planned public safety services programming in a single integrated space in order to leverage training and professional development and career preparation opportunities.
+The project will add needed classroom and laboratory space to allow for the creation of new programs and forge new partnerships with area healthcare providers and public safety employers.
+The program focus for students in Health Sciences is currently Registered Nursing, Practical Nursing, Certified Nursing Assistant (CNA), Respiratory Therapy, Phlebotomy Technician, Personal Trainer Certification, and health, physical education and dance.
+The renovation will enable the College to expand public safety programs in the areas of police and fire safety services, criminal justice, community policing, corrections, juvenile justice, and social work.
+The College currently lacks the space to expand Health Sciences and Criminal Justice and Public Safety Services programming into high-demand areas identified by our local employers, such as medical assistant, dietary and environmental technology, radiology technologist, physical/occupational therapy assistant, surgical technologist, police, corrections officers, social workers, fire fighters, emergency medical technicians (EMT), and social workers.